Central Queenstown

 Mathias Terrace, Arthurs Point

-Best for a skiing base and the luxe après ski spa
+Best for a skiing base and the kid's entertainment

-The closest hotel to Coronet Peak ski area, set on the hill above the wild Shotover River, with views of the surrounding mountains, Nugget Point Hotel has more to recommend it than simply an excellent location.
+The closest hotel to Coronet Peak ski area, set on the hill above the wild Shotover River, with views of the surrounding mountains, Swiss-Belresort Coronet Peak is the perfect place to enjoy the best of Arthurs Point.

 Arrowtown & Gibbston